rpeszek/my-blogs/posts/2023-05-01-FP-quality-errors-p0.md

 * Type level consideration for errors.
 * Strategies for dealing with non termination caused by use of `error :: String -> a` (a pure function, I call it &#128521; "pure evil").
 * More about `Maybe`, `MonadPlus`, `Alternative` when they are, in addition to being very convenient, completely OK to use.
 * More about `MonadPlus`, `Alternative` when their use is concerning (e.g. are you using `guard :: Alternative f => Bool -> f ()` in parsers?
-If so how?).
+If so, how?).
 * Strategies for refactoring code overusing `Alternative` in parsers.
 Writing parsers without using `<|>`.
 * Monadic vs Applicative parsers comparison from the error messages standpoint.

 It would be nice to know if I am alone in my views and if these topics are of interest for anyone out there.
-If not, I will probably make this my last blog post.
+If not, I will probably make this my last blog post, blogging is costing a little bit too much energy.
 If yes, I will select one of these topics and try to write more over the summer.

 Was this post negative?
 IMO, there is a difference between negativity and frustration.
 Frustration can result in something positive, negativity cannot.